capaj/react-promise/README.md

 })
 ```

 and you want to make a component, which renders out in it's body 'a value'.
-Without react-promise, such component looks like this:
+Without react-promise, such component may look like this:

 ```javascript
 class ExampleWithoutAsync extends React.Component { // you can't use stateless component because you need a state